2 sites for $49.99 ·

 Added08

 • Plugin Usage Detector — new module.
-Asks WordPress directly which plugin owns each shortcode, block, custom post type, and shop / cart / checkout page, then uses that ownership map to decide which plugins are functionally used on each URL.
-The wizard's per-page suggester runs entirely off the detector — no marker lists, no per-plugin shortcode catalog for us to maintain across plugin updates.
+Builds an ownership map of which plugin is functionally responsible for each piece of content on a given URL, and uses that map to decide which plugins are actually used on each page.
+The wizard's per-page suggester runs entirely off the detector — no marker lists, no per-plugin catalog to maintain across plugin updates.

 • Wildcard rule collapse.
 When the wizard observes the same skip verdict across multiple sampled URLs under one path segment (e.g. /product/headphones, /product/keyboard, /product/webcam) it now emits a single /product/* prefix rule instead of one rule per URL.
 Per-page rule sets stay small even on stores with hundreds of products.